-Our Go Power! segment had a strong first quarter in 2013 with revenues up about 38% over the same period in the prior year.
-This growth came from a variety of sources including our Recreational Vehicle ("RV") market where we had a 23% performance increase over the same period in 2012 as a result of our annual Canadian booking program.
+Revenues in our Go Power! segment in the first half of 2013 increased by about 32% over the same period in the prior year.
+This growth primarily stemmed from our Recreational Vehicle ("RV") market where we had a 23% performance increase over the same period in 2012 as a result of our annual Canadian booking program.
 Success in our RV market is attributed to a continuing reduction in solar material costs, resulting in greater value proposition to the dealer network and an increase demand for solar products.
-We continued to build the Go Power! brand with the introduction of the Portable Solar Kit series as well as releasing the largest single panel solar kit, which allows further penetration into existing markets.
-Also, we announced a large sale with a national American US Utility to outfit an additional 1500 service vehicles with power inverters.
-This sale improves our company's position as a major supplier of mobile power products in the fleet industry.
-Investment into our social media and website has also continued to assist sales through our online retailers.
+We continued to build the Go Power! brand with the introduction of the Portable Solar Kit series and the release of our largest single panel solar kit to date.
+Also, we announced a large sale with a national American US Utility to outfit an additional 1500 service vehicles with our pure sine wave power inverters.
+This sale represents continued traction into a strategic market and further solidifies our company's position as a major supplier of mobile power products to the fleet industry.
+Continued investments in our social media presence and website development have also contributed to an increase in sales.